VisaMadeEasy - AI Student Visa Support

 1. Capturing lived experiences applying for visas in different countries

 I chose not to interview visa agents or university advisors at this stage.
-Their perspective would be valuable for v2, but I needed to understand the unfiltered student experience first: the workarounds, the Reddit threads at 2am, the panic when forms didn't match what they expected.
+Their perspective would be valuable for v2, but I needed to understand the unfiltered student experience first.

 Key findings